-No. Presently there are two separate road committees in place: the Carlin Road Committee for areas north of the Davidson Lake Road headed by Wayne Carnell; and the Sandy Cove Road Committee headed by Ken Donald, for areas South of the DavidsonLake road.
+Yes.
+Presently there are two separate road committees in place: the Carlin Road Committee for areas north of the Davidson Lake Road headed by Wayne Carnell; and the Sandy Cove Road Committee headed by Ken Donald, for areas South of the DavidsonLake road.
 At this time, it is not intended that the Davidson Lake Association replace these existing groups.
 The Association concentrates on issues that may impact the environment around the lake such as air and water quality, recognizing the need for an integrated approach to safeguard the watershed area and promote education on best practices.

 Why was there a need for the formation of an association for Davidson Lake?

 The association is a non-profit group of residents / volunteers who work together with public and private agencies to ensure the health of the air and water in the watershed area.

 We are fortunate that we are not currently faced with any major issues around the lake such as clear cutting, pollution or invasions of foreign species or plants.
 By forming this association and being aware of the possible impacts of these and other issues, we will be in a better position to speak with a united voice, should the need arise.

 The continued good health of the Davidson Lake Watershed is a concern of all residents.
 To have a group of residents actively involved in this process can only prove beneficial for present and future generations who make their homes on or near the lake or who enjoy it during the summer months.

 Who is initiating this process and what work has been done to get us to this point?